ETD-18/TEST_SESAME/README.md

  - 1 HAMEG / ROHDE & SCHARZ HMP4030
  - 1 ESCORT 3146A DMM
  - 2 HP/AGILENT 34401A
+ - 1 homemade DC load.
+The setpoint of which is controlled by the power supply.

 ![sesame test](https://user-images.githubusercontent.com/1360703/191019980-da6eb1cb-6837-425a-bdff-fdbdba81e3f3.png)

 A Raspberry PI 4 was utilized to concentrate the data and run the script.